Renounce British Citizenship: 2026 Guide

 1. Loss of rights and privileges

-Any future entry to the UK must be in line with the immigration rules applicable to the individual’s other nationality (for example, as a visitor or under a relevant visa route).
+Any future entry to the UK must comply with the Immigration Rules applicable to the individual’s remaining nationality, whether as a visitor or under a relevant visa route.

 2. Property, tax and other liabilities